Residential Learning Communities

 - Students seeking a mixed gender housing option

-To request Open Housing, fill out the online housing application and select Summit Hall as your #1 hall choice and select Open Housing in the additional options on the preference page.
+To request Open Housing, fill out the online housing application and select Summit Hall Open Housing as your #1 hall choice.
+Complete the required application questions that come up when you continue to the next page.

 Substance Free Housing